FinalVossler/Root-Front-Host/README.md

 # Todos:

+- Add number of days to shipping method
+- Add billing address logic (same as shipping too?)
 - Build the nothing to show component for the cart
 - Select the payment method in the checkout page
 - Select the shipping method in the checkout page